aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="j"><sup>22</sup>&nbsp;Now Pharaoh commanded all his people, saying: "Every son that is born, throw him into the Nile, but let every daughter live."</span>
+<span class="j"><sup>22</sup>&nbsp;Now Pharaoh commanded all his people, saying: "Every son that is born, throw him into the Nile, but let every daughter live."</span>[foot]This verse function as a Precursor to Exodus 2 (J), in which Moses is found floating on the Nile after his mother places him them there in a wicker basket (and note the use of the name Pharaoh.)
+In E, however, no further attempt to curtail Israel's might is recorded.[/foot]
 </div></td></tr>